hlomphosibeko/My-Safari-Knowledge-Quiz/README.md

 ### Playground
 - The playground shows a question and an image.
 - A question and image would appear on the playground when game is running.
+- I used a white background so the animal images can pop.
 - The image's role here is to help the player know which animal is being referred to.
 Please see below image:

 ![Playground](README.md%20docs/playground-screen.png)